nikinagar/mender-docs/07.Server-installation/03.Installation-with-docker-compose/04.Enabling-device-license-count/docs.md

 echo "7 3 * * * cd YOUR-SERVER-ROOT && docker-compose run --entrypoint /usr/bin/deviceauth-enterprise mender-device-auth license-count" | crontab -
 ```

-where `YOUR-SERVER-ROOT` stands for the sevrer root path where all the docker compose files are present.
+where `YOUR-SERVER-ROOT` stands for the server root path where all the docker compose files are present.